matiti5132421/Group_Omega_Mathias_Haberli_Sophie_Daya/README.md

 #### Code Explanation

-The python code of the CamemBERT model is quite important, in consequences let's focus on most important parts:
+The python code of the CamemBERT model is quite important, in consequences let's focus on most important parts.
+But you can find all the code on the section 6.1. of our Jupyter Notebook, here:  [Jupyter_Notebook.ipynb](Jupyter_Notebook.ipynb)

 ```python
 # Function to encode data